HeardLibrary/digital-scholarship/script/python/basics.md

 print('That is all!')
 ```

-It's behavior will be the same except for stating the value of the condition.
+It's behavior will be the same except for printing the value of the condition.

 ## if ... else ...